maciej-makowski/purescript-runner/README.md

 ### options
 Object, with following properties:
   * `main` - optional main module passed to the Purescript compiler.
 This module is expected to export `main` function that will be executed as the program entry point,
   * `modules` - list of names of the modules which code must be included in the output.
 When this option is passed it enables Purescript compiler dead-code detection.
 Modules not mentioned will only export symbols that are necessary for required modules to execute.
 Passing this options drastically decreses size of compilers output
   * `externs` - externs passed to the Purescript compiler.
 See `psc --help` for details
   * `verbose` - enables Purescript compiler verbose error reporting.
 See `psc --help` for details.
+  * `noDefaultPaths` - stops runner from automatically adding all the files matching `./bower_components/**/src/**/*.purs`
   * `pscCmd` - path to the `psc` executable.
 By default the exacutable is assumed to be reachable from the `PATH`
   * `logger` - object with the following methods
     * `log: function(string)` - logs Purescript compiler standard output